ryanlohyr/NUSDegs/docs/UserGuide.md

 **Q**: Would my data be saved after I close NUSDegs?

 **A**: Yes.
-Currently, only your student details and schedule planner will be saved inside a data folder which will be in the same folder as where you placed `NUSDegs.jar`.
+Currently, your student details, schedule planner and current semester timetable will be saved inside a data folder which will be in the same folder as where you placed `NUSDegs.jar`.
 To access the save folder the next time you use NUSDegs, just start the jar file the same way and ensure that the data files have not been tempered with.

 **Q**: How is the `pace` function calculated?